 After the initial title sequence, the soundtrack has no background or incidental music.
 The Looney Tunes opening music is audible after the TV/phone interview, but it's cut off after a few seconds.
 Uriah Heep's "Easy Living" is briefly audible through a hand-held radio.

 Early in the writing proceedings, Frank Pierson considered dropping out of the project but had to continue because he had already spent his advance.
 Struggling to find a hook, he discovered while researching the story of Sonny Wojtowicz, that everyone who knew him had a contradictory story about the man.
 One thing they all agreed on was that Sonny was always saying "I'll take care of you.
 I'll make you happy."
 Pierson then knew that he had found his way in to the story.

-Frank Pierson was unable to pick up his Academy Award for Best Original Screenplay because he was filming A Star Is Born (1976) at the time.
-Cast and crew stopped filming briefly to go for a quick drink at a nearby bar and then it was straight back to work.
-Interestingly, this same film is featured on a theater marquee during the opening scenes of Dog Day Afternoon (1975)
+Frank Pierson was unable to pick up his Academy Award for Best Original Screenplay because he was directing A Star Is Born (1976) at the time.
+When the Best Screenplay awards were being given, the cast and crew stopped filming briefly to watch the telecast and have a quick drink at a nearby bar, and then it was straight back to work.
+Interestingly, this same title-- either the Janet Gaynor or Judy Garland incarnation of A Star Is Born -- is featured on a theater marquee during the opening scenes of Dog Day Afternoon.